antimony-lang/antimony/docs/concepts/control-flow.md

 # Control Flow

 Deciding whether or not to run some code depending on if a condition is true and deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
-The most common constructs that let you control the flow of execution of Sabre code are `if` expressions and loops.
+The most common constructs that let you control the flow of execution of Antimony code are `if` expressions and loops.

 ## `if` Expressions